ICESAT-2HackWeek/website-2024/book/tutorials/mental-health/index.md

 ## Preparing for the Session

 We invite participants to arrive with a willingness to share stories and listen to their colleagues.
 This session is intended to be a no-device session, to ensure a distraction-free, immersive experience for all of us.
-We request all of the interested particpants to familiarize theselves with some our shared norms (above), which will also be provided in printed format during the session.
-The hackweek team will provide stationary materials to participants for personal note taking!
+We request all of the interested participants to familiarize theselves with some our shared norms (above), which will also be provided in printed format during the session.
+The hackweek team will provide stationery materials to participants for personal note taking!

 We encourage people from all career-stages to join this session!